On the Origins of Objects by Means of Careful Selection: Texts

-All objects presented in this Section belong to \ff{QQ.txt} package.
+All objects presented in this Section belong to the \ff{tt} package.

-The object \deff{sscanf} encapsulates a format \ff{string} and a content \ff{string}.
-It behaves like an array of scanned data objects.
+The \adeff{sscanf} object encapsulates two \deff{string} objects: a format and a content.
+It behaves like a tuple of scanned data objects.
 For example, this code parses a hexadecimal number from the console: